WATCH LIVE ON FACEBOOK- SUNDAY @ 11AM!!CLICK HERE.

 Free course gives the word liberty to discerns our hearts and lead us to make changes.
 Hebrews 4:12-13

 It will speak to the areas that we need change, wisdom, instructions or correction.
 And it will lead and convict us of sin.
 Once this occurs, we have a choice.
-Do we remain the same or apply the word to that area in our lives, repent and change.
-And it will leads us in to understand who God is.
+Do we remain the same or repent and apply the word to that area in our lives and grow and be transformed.

 John 16:8 / 1st John 1:7-10.
 Herein is how being discipled causes change and transforms our lives.